S.M. Gold Ltd leads losers in 'B' group

-Butterfly Gandhimathi Appliances Ltd, Ashapuri Gold Ornament Ltd, Medplus Health Services Ltd and IRIS Business Services Ltd are among the other losers in the BSE's 'B' group today, 17 February 2022.
+Vishal Fabrics Ltd, Hindustan Media Ventures Ltd, The Byke Hospitality Ltd and Jindal Worldwide Ltd are among the other losers in the BSE's 'B' group today, 18 February 2022.

-Butterfly Gandhimathi Appliances Ltd, Ashapuri Gold Ornament Ltd, Medplus Health Services Ltd and IRIS Business Services Ltd are among the other losers in the BSE's 'B' group today, 17 February 2022.
+Vishal Fabrics Ltd, Hindustan Media Ventures Ltd, The Byke Hospitality Ltd and Jindal Worldwide Ltd are among the other losers in the BSE's 'B' group today, 18 February 2022.

 S.M.
-Gold Ltd crashed 10.45% to Rs 272.4 at 14:36 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1.39 lakh shares were traded on the counter so far as against the average daily volumes of 1.24 lakh shares in the past one month.
+Gold Ltd tumbled 19.85% to Rs 219.1 at 14:36 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1.65 lakh shares were traded on the counter so far as against the average daily volumes of 1.3 lakh shares in the past one month.

-Butterfly Gandhimathi Appliances Ltd lost 10.00% to Rs 1171.05.
-The stock was the second biggest loser in 'B' group.On the BSE, 9258 shares were traded on the counter so far as against the average daily volumes of 10795 shares in the past one month.
+Vishal Fabrics Ltd crashed 10.00% to Rs 108.
+The stock was the second biggest loser in 'B' group.On the BSE, 59306 shares were traded on the counter so far as against the average daily volumes of 35263 shares in the past one month.

-Ashapuri Gold Ornament Ltd tumbled 6.30% to Rs 71.4.
-The stock was the third biggest loser in 'B' group.On the BSE, 63287 shares were traded on the counter so far as against the average daily volumes of 53472 shares in the past one month.
+Hindustan Media Ventures Ltd lost 8.66% to Rs 68.
+The stock was the third biggest loser in 'B' group.On the BSE, 1.01 lakh shares were traded on the counter so far as against the average daily volumes of 33054 shares in the past one month.

-Medplus Health Services Ltd shed 5.92% to Rs 1065.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 14056 shares were traded on the counter so far as against the average daily volumes of 22504 shares in the past one month.
+The Byke Hospitality Ltd slipped 6.46% to Rs 32.6.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 31091 shares were traded on the counter so far as against the average daily volumes of 16008 shares in the past one month.

-IRIS Business Services Ltd fell 5.66% to Rs 111.75.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 15021 shares were traded on the counter so far as against the average daily volumes of 5145 shares in the past one month.
+Jindal Worldwide Ltd dropped 5.93% to Rs 279.95.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 32416 shares were traded on the counter so far as against the average daily volumes of 32633 shares in the past one month.

 Powered by Capital Market - Live News